shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 However, you should avoid putting too many links on any page.
 Too many links can hinder readability.

 - Do not duplicate links on the same page.
 For example, on **Page A**, do not link to **Page B** multiple times.
-- Do not use links in headings.
-Subheadings are rendered as links, and subheadings that contain links cause errors.
 - Avoid multiple links in a single paragraph.
 - Avoid multiple links in a single task.
 - On any one page, try not to use more than 15 links to other pages.
 - Consider using [Related topics](../topic_types/index.md#related-topics) to reduce links that interrupt the flow of a task.
 - Try to avoid anchor links to sections on the same page.
 Let users rely on the right navigation instead.

-### Links in the same repository
+### Links within the same repository

-To link to another documentation (`.md`) file in the same repository:

-- Use an inline link with a relative file path.
-For example, `[GitLab.com settings](../user/gitlab_com/index.md)`.
+To link to another page in the same repository, use a relative file path.
+For example, `../user/gitlab_com/index.md`.

+Use inline link Markdown markup `[Text](https://example.com)`, rather than reference-style links, like `[Text][identifier]`.

-- Put the entire link on a single line, even if the link is very long. ([Vale](../testing/vale.md) rule: [`SubstitutionWarning.yml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/doc/.vale/gitlab/MultiLineLinks.yml)).
+Put the entire link on a single line so that [linters](../testing/index.md) can find it.

-To link to a file outside of the documentation files, for example to link from development documentation to a specific code file, you can:

-- Use a full URL.
-For example: ``[`app/views/help/show.html.haml`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/views/help/show.html.haml)``
-- (Optional) Use a full URL with a specific ref.
-For example: ``[`app/views/help/show.html.haml`](https://gitlab.com/gitlab-org/gitlab/-/blob/6d01aa9f1cfcbdfa88edf9d003bd073f1a6fff1d/app/views/help/show.html.haml)``

 ### Links in separate repositories

-To link to a page in a different repository, use a full URL.
+To link to a page in a different repository, use an absolute URL.
-For example, to link from a page in the GitLab repository to the Charts repository, use a URL like `[GitLab Charts documentation](https://docs.gitlab.com/charts/)`.
+For example, to link from a page in the GitLab repository to the Charts repository, use a URL like `https://docs.gitlab.com/charts/`.

 ### Anchor links